International Interdisciplinary Research Projects 2027

 More about the programme

 The British Academy is inviting proposals for the next round of its International Interdisciplinary Research programme.
-Projects will be led by UK-based researchers in the humanities and social sciences working with international partners and wishing to develop genuinely interdisciplinary projects that range across all SHAPE and STEM disciplines on the theme of Transnational and Planetary challenges.
+Projects will be led by UK-based researchers in the humanities and social sciences working with international partners and wishing to develop genuinely interdisciplinary projects that range across all SHAPE and STEM disciplines on the theme of Mobilities.

 Aims